johnwcowan/pdp8x/arch.md

 The user-visible registers of a PDP-8/X are very few by modern standards:

- * The AC or accumulator register is 32 bits wide, and is used by almost all instructions.
+ * The 32-bit AC or accumulator register, used by almost all instructions.

- * The MQ or multiplier-quotient register is also 32 bits wide.
+ * The 32-bit MQ or multiplier-quotient register.
    The PDP-8/X does not have multiply or divide operations, so
     for the most part it is just another register, less useful than the AC register but occasionally convenient.

-  * The L or link register is a single bit.
+  * The 1-bit L or link register.
 When adding a value to the AC, any overflow changes the L register from 0 to 1 or from 1 to 0.

-  * The PC or program counter points to the next instruction to be executed.
+  * The 32-bit PC or program counter points to the next instruction to be executed.
 Its value is an unsigned integer between 0 and however much memory is installed in the system.